Dog Breed Directory

 Diabetes Mellitus

-Insufficient insulin production or insulin resistance.
+Insufficient insulin production or insulin resistance leading to high blood sugar.

 Symptoms:

-• Excessive thirst/urination
+• Excessive thirst and urination

 • Weight loss despite good appetite